About Todd County

 Applicants must provide valid government-issued photo identification and proof of relationship or legal interest.
 The Minnesota Department of Health, Office of Vital Records, located at P.O.
 Box 64499, St.

-Paul, MN 55164-0499, maintains statewide vital records and serves as a backup resource for obtaining certificates.
-Their phone number is (651) 201-5970.
-Marriage licenses must be obtained from the county where the marriage will take place, through the Todd County Recorder's Office.
+Paul, MN 55164-0499, maintains statewide vital records and is a backup resource for obtaining certificates.
+Their phone number is unlisted.
+Marriage licenses must be obtained from Todd County where the marriage will take place, through Todd County Recorder's Office.

 Business & Licensing